pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 [[File:Lum.png\|32px]] [[Berries/Lum]] | 11:59:59 (using Petaya), 01:00:00 (no Petaya) | 07:59:59 (using Petaya), 00:40:00 (no Petaya)  | 5:19:59 (using Petaya), 00:26:40 (no Petaya) |

 ### TRUE Infinite Chople Farm
-In order for this to be Infinite, it requires the use of Alex set on Replant of the Petayas, which are planted whith at least a 24 hour offset so that one Petaya is always up, while the Colbur prevents any Kasibs from spawning upon wither.
-Charlie on Farm Wanders makes the entire setup Farm Points Positive, making it Truly Infinite.
+In order for this to be Infinite, it requires the use of [[Farm Hands/Alex]] set on Replant of the Petayas, which are planted with at least a 24 hour offset so that one Petaya is always up, while the Colbur prevents any Kasibs from spawning upon wither. [[Farm Hands/Charlie]] on Farm Wanderers makes the setup gain Farm Points, making it Truly Infinite.

 :::collapsed True Infinite Farm - Farm Simulator Code Copy & paste the line below into the [[Farm Simulator]]'s Import from Text.